timmoti/beautiful-jekyll/_posts/2017-11-21-boardgames-o-matic-flask-app-and-online-evaluations.md

 ![ranior](/img/ranior.png)

->You can view the entire forum post [here](https://boardgamegeek.com/thread/1884226/boardgames-o-matic-recommends-you-boardgames-based)
+>You can view the entire forum post [here](https://boardgamegeek.com/thread/1884226/boardgames-o-matic-recommends-you-boardgames-based).

->The workings to obtain the approval rating values of the 3 models can be found [here]().
+>The workings to obtain the approval rating values of the 3 models can be found [here](https://github.com/timmoti/boardgames-o-matic/blob/master/Part%203_BGG%20web%20app%20deployment%20and%20online%20evaluations.ipynb).
 In it I extracted the results from a comma-separated txt file into a dataframe, performed some deduplication work, then pandas groupby operations and pivot_tables to extract the necessary information.

 # Conclusion